 A Wall St. Journal article from May 16, 2012, estimated the following impact in dollar terms: “In all, according to an analysis by J.P.
 Morgan economist Michael Feroli, $280 billion would be pulled out of the economy by the sunsetting of the Bush tax cuts; $125 billion from the expiration of the Obama payroll-tax holiday; $40 billion from the expiration of emergency unemployment benefits; and $98 billion from Budget Control Act spending cuts.
 In all, the tax increases and spending cuts make up about 3.5% of GDP, with the Bush tax cuts making up about half of that.”
 Amid an already-fragile recovery and elevated unemployment, the economy was not in a position to avoid this type of shock.

 It's important to keep in mind that while the term “cliff” indicated an immediate disaster at the beginning of 2013, this wasn't a binary (two-outcome) event that would have ended in either a full solution or a total failure on December 31.
 There were two important reasons why this is the case:

 1) If all of the laws went into effect as scheduled and stayed in effect, the result would undoubtedly be a return to recession.
 However, the chances that such a deal wouldn't be reached were slim despite the length of time it took to come to an agreement.

 2) Even if the deal did not occur before December 31, Congress had the options to change the scheduled laws retroactively to January 1 after the deadline.

-With this as background, it's important to keep in mind that the concept of "going over the cliff" was largely a media creation since even a failure to reach a deal by December 31 never ensured that a recession and financial market crash would occur.
+With this as background, it's important to keep in mind that the concept of "going over the cliff" was largely a media creation since even a failure to reach a deal by December 31 never ensured that a recession and a financial market crash would occur.